SyncProxy/syncproxy-quickstart/README.md

 ![select proxy](https://raw.githubusercontent.com/syncproxy/syncproxy-quickstart/master/select-proxy.png)

-The discovered schema looks like below:
+The discovered schema looks like below.
+Simply select the tables and columns you want to sync, and save your schema once you are done.

 ![select proxy](https://raw.githubusercontent.com/syncproxy/syncproxy-quickstart/master/schema.png)

-Here you can easily select the tables and columns to sync.
-Once you are done, don't forget to save your schema.

 ## Links